What is cerebral palsy (CP)?

 Help prevent CP in your young child by lowering your child's risk for getting a brain injury.

-- Take steps to prevent accidents.
+- Try to prevent accidents, like nonfatal drowning.
 This helps keep your home safe as your child grows and develops.

 - Learn the signs of jaundice in newborns.